prasannavl/WinApi/README.md

 **Note:** - Starting from v4, all packages are of minimum `netstandard 1.4`, and `Source` nuget packages are no more. `Desktop` package is `netstandard 2.0`.

+### WinApi.Windows

+- Ultra-light weight, extremely simple and tiny wrappers that can be used to create, manipulate or use windows extensively.
+- `Zero GC allocations` on during window messages, and event loop cycles.
+- `Fundamental concepts similar to ATL/WTL`, but in a C# idiomatic way.
+- NativeWindow class is a very thin Window class that processes no messages, and provides no extra functionality.
+Great for using with custom GUI toolkits, DirectX, OpenGL games.
+- NativeWindow can also be extended to work with any subclasses like Button, ComboBox, etc, with the same principles.
+- A GUI wrapper for Win32 that `can work with CoreCLR`.
+- Can be wrapped over any existing windows, just by using the handle.
+- Strict `pay-only-for-what-you-use model`.
+- Several different event loops depending on the need (For example, `RealtimeEventLoop` for games while the simple `EventLoop` is ideal for normal applications).

 ### Goals

 - Every single method is `hand-written from a combination of auto-generation from Windows SDK headers and MSDN`, and tested for correctness.